Poblano Chicken Salad

 This particular salad is something I could eat every week.
 The noodles are slick with sesame oil, soy sauce and rice vinegar – toasty and tangy.
 Baby bok choy is sauteed with garlic, cashews and tofu (chicken or steak if you prefer).
 Everything is tossed together with fresh garlic chives and mint leaves.
 It’s a delightfully refreshing salad that you can eat again and again.
 It just tastes like warm weather and sunshine to me.
 Hello, Spring!

 I love recipes that taste better the next day and the day after.
-I bring my lunch to work, so if I can make a big batch of something on Monday and enjoy it for the rest of the week, I’m happy.
+I bring my lunch to work, pilule so if I can make a big batch of something on Monday and enjoy it for the rest of the week, visit this I’m happy.
 This is one of those salads.
-The chickpeas and orzo absorbs the tangy, peppery vinaigrette until they’re tangy and peppery themselves.
+The chickpeas and orzo absorbs the tangy, buy more about peppery vinaigrette until they’re tangy and peppery themselves.
 A little slice of prosciutto (or Serrano ham if you can afford it) and it’s my idea of a perfect lunch.

 You start with rutabaga (or potatoes), carrots, leeks and brussel sprouts.
 Those get roasted with some olive oil, salt, pepper, fresh herbs and just a little bit of applewood smoked bacon.
 You know, because it’s winter and you need bacon in the wintertime.
 Once they’re caramelized and delicious-looking, you toss everything with some whole wheat orzo and drizzle with a balsamic reduction.